-Wood Mackenzie allows reimbursement of reasonable travel expenses for public officials in connection with a

-Wood Mackenzie- sponsored event.
+Wood Mackenzie allows reimbursement of reasonable travel expenses for public officials in connection with a Wood Mackenzie- sponsored event.
 Any payments to public officials can create an appearance of impropriety, so special care should be taken to ensure that the payments are open and transparent.
 Prior to any payment for a public official, an approval has to be granted in advance, and such approval and those transactions must be carefully documented.
 Whenever possible, payment for travel expenses of public officials should be paid to the governmental entity rather than the public official directly.
 Complete documentation related to all travel arrangements must be obtained for record-keeping purposes.
-All concerns regarding public official travel expenses should be reported to the Enterprise Risk Management & Compliance and Law Departments using the Report a Concern web page.
-Reports can be submitted online or by phone as preferred.
+All concerns regarding public official travel expenses should be reported to the Enterprise Risk Management & Compliance and Law Department. using the Wood Mackenzie Speak Up Program where they can report concerns online or by telephone here: https://speakup.woodmac.com